"Hand-in-Hand with Occupational Therapy."

 Evaluation and Assessment

-The occupational therapist conducts a thorough evaluation of the client’s hand or upper extremity condition.
+The occupational therapist conducts a thorough evaluation of the patient’s hand or upper extremity condition.
 This assessment includes identifying the underlying diagnosis, understanding the client’s specific functional limitations and goals, and assessing the range of motion, strength, and sensation in the affected hand or limb.

 Prescription and Collaboration